AysegulArpacikk/shopping-app/README.md

 # shopping-app

-An e-commerce project for Hepsiburada.
+An e-commerce project using with React Redux.

 ## installation for dependencies